prjemian/spec2nexus/docs/source/prjPySpec.rst

 prjPySpec
 #########

-Classes to read the contents of a SPEC data file.
+Library of classes to read the contents of a SPEC data file.

 .. index:: examples